sriram-257/MEDICAL_RAG_CHATBOT/README.md

 ## 📌 Project Overview

-This project was developed as a Medical Q&A chatbot using the MedQuAD dataset.
+This project implements a retrieval-based Medical Q&A chatbot using the **MedQuAD dataset**.

+Instead of generating unsupported medical information, the system retrieves relevant answers from the MedQuAD knowledge base.

-The system follows a retrieval-based approach rather than generating unsupported medical information.
-A user's question is converted into a semantic embedding and compared against pre-computed embeddings of medical questions stored in a FAISS index.
+The user's question is converted into a semantic embedding using a Sentence Transformer model.
+The embedding is then compared against the medical question embeddings using FAISS similarity search.

-The most relevant medical Q&A pairs are retrieved and presented through the Streamlit interface.
+The most relevant medical Q&A pairs are retrieved and displayed through the Streamlit interface.

-### Main Components

-- MedQuAD medical Q&A dataset
-- Sentence Transformer embeddings
-- FAISS similarity search
-- Semantic retrieval
-- TF-IDF retrieval
-- Medical entity extraction
-- Streamlit user interface
-- Cached embeddings and FAISS index

 ---